malvinlh/bookshelf-app/README.md

 # bookshelf-app
-Final Project of the Belajar Membuat Front-End Web untuk Pemula course on Dicoding Indonesia.
+Final Project for the Belajar Membuat Front-End Web untuk Pemula course at Dicoding Indonesia.